 At standard rates for the new 20-year $1M policy, the monthly cost is $104/month for men and $84/month for women.
 This means that if health issues prevent you from getting best-class rates on your second application, adding the new coverage instead of replacing your policy would save you around $11/month for men, and $12/month for women.

 Getting life insurance to protect your family might be familiar to you, but going into a new application without an expert in your corner might cost you in the long run.

-Our agents have helped millions of people find the right coverage, and we’d be happy to help you figure out how to change your life insurance strategy to match your life.
+Our agents have helped many people find the right coverage, and we’d be happy to help you figure out how to change your life insurance strategy to match your life.